nadavmatalon/github-search/README.md

 ##See it Live on Github

-A live version of the app can be found (and played!) at:
+A live demo of the app can be found at:

 [Github Search on Github-IO](http://nadavmatalon.github.io/github-search/)